PureClarity/inbound/README.md

 ---------------

 ### Based on the original [Segment.io inbound lib](https://github.com/segmentio/inbound)
+### Original lib appears to have been out of active dev since 2013
+### This is likely because some of the incoming services can no longer be correctly parsed (such as google search)

 inbound is a referrer parsing library for node.js / express web apps.